Setting up tax mappings so that your invoices in Xero have the correct taxes

 Tip

-If your organization only trades in a single tax region, such as Australia, New Zealand, UK, South Africa etc. In most cases you don’t need to set this up.
+If your organization operates in only one tax region, like Australia, New Zealand, UK, South Africa, etc., you may not need to set up this feature.

-Please note this will override the default tax codes in Xero with any mapped account codes that are applicable.
+Keep in mind that enabling this feature will replace the default tax codes in Xero with any mapped account codes that are relevant.

 Please Note:

-- By default My Accounting Toolbox doesn't do any tax calculations we pass the unit and quantity values to Xero and Xero does all tax calculations.
+• By default, the sync does not perform any tax calculations.
+We simply pass the unit and quantity values to Xero, where Xero handles all tax calculations.

-- It is ultimately your responsibility to ensure that taxes are mapped correctly for your organization and taxes are being calculated correctly in Xero, we strongly recommend that you enable the tax guard option with the recommended sync option, please see below.
+• Ultimately, it is up to you to make sure that tax mappings are accurate for your organization and that taxes are calculated correctly in Xero.
+We highly recommend enabling the tax guard option along with the recommended sync option for added protection and accuracy.

 Tax region name warning: